NoOourAn/Blog-API/README.md

 blog API with authentication and comments

 # Getting Started As a developer
+### Postman
+You can find postman collection for most of the api routes in the project directory

 ### These instructions will get you a copy of the project up and running on your local machine.
 Below steps are needed only for the first time when you setup your dev machine